brev/numenta-web/packages/numenta.com/pages/blog/2017/01/17/visiting-scholar-program.md

 different beat, and it was great to experience a research environment outside of academia, where I felt comfortable and could imagine myself working.
 I felt really welcome, which I value a lot.
-Being able to present my ideas to Jeff, and the rest of team was a unique experience as well.
+Being able to present my ideas to Jeff and the rest of team was a unique experience as well.

 ## Was there anything you learned that you could not have learned without being here?